ibm-cloud-docs/containers/storage-file-vpc-apps.md

 The following limitations apply to the add-on beta.

-- It is recommended that your cluster and VPC are part of same resource group.
-If your cluster and VPC are in separate resource groups, then before you can provision file shares, you must create your own storage class and provide your VPC resource group ID.
+- If your cluster and VPC are in separate resource groups, then before you can provision file shares, you must create your own storage class and provide your VPC resource group ID under the `resourceGroup` section along with the `kube-<clusterID>` security group ID under `securityGroupIDs` section.
+To retrieve security group ID do the following.
 For more information, see [Creating your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
 - New security group rules were introduced in cluster versions 1.25 and later.
 These rule changes mean that you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
 For more information, see [Adding {{site.data.keyword.filestorage_vpc_short}} to apps](/docs/containers?topic=containers-storage-file-vpc-apps).
 - New storage classes were added with version 2.0 of the add-on.
 You can no longer provision new file shares that use the older storage classes.
 Existing volumes that use the older storage classes continue to function, however you cannot expand the volumes that were created using the older classes.
 For more information, see the [Migrating to a new storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-expansion-migration).